Grassyeochi/graduation_work/model/README.txt

-// .h5 file for AI image discrimination process
+// This directory have .h5 file for AI image discrimination process